 Guatemala: Alliances to improve the situation of Children, Food security and Nutrition

-At the municipal level, the programme aims to increase the demand for, and the provision of, health and nutrition services.
-At the national level, it is:
+At the municipal level, the programme aimed to increase the demand for, and the provision of, health and nutrition services.
+At the national level, its objectives were:

-- A Food Security Municipal Committees has been established in Totonicapán, that is contributing to the development of initiatives to reduce chronic malnutrition.
+- A Food Security Municipal Committee was established in Totonicapán to develop initiatives to reduce chronic malnutrition.

-- 3 municipal councils have allocated funds for food security.
-The Departmental Development Council of Totonicapan, has designated 24% of its regular budget (Q11 million) to improvement of the Food Security and Nutrition conditions in some prioritized communities.
+- Three municipal councils were allocated funds for food security.
+The Departmental Development Council of Totonicapan designated almost a quarter of its regular budget (Q11 million) to improve the Food Security and Nutrition conditions in some prioritized communities.

 Click for more detailed results from the Joint Programmes in Guatemala (in Spanish).